Routing and Staffing when Servers are Strategic

 Our focus in this section is on \red{a} $M$/$M$/$N$ queue with strategic servers, as introduced in Section~\ref{Section:Model:MMN}.
 We assume Random routing throughout this section. \red{It follows that our results hold for any ``idle-time-order-based'' routing policy (as explained in the beginning of Section~\ref{Section:Results:MMN} and validated by Theorem~\ref{theorem:2-server-idlerandom}).} The cost structure we assume is consistent with the one in~\cite{BorstMandelbaumReiman04}, under which square-root staffing is asymptotically optimal when servers are not strategic. \red{ In their cost structure, there are linear staffing and waiting costs.
-One difference in our setting is that the equilibrium service rate may not be unique.
+One difference in our setting is that there may be multiple equilibrium service rates.
 In light of Theorem~\ref{thm:MMN-larger-eq-better}, we focus on the \change{largest} symmetric equilibrium service rate, and assume $\overline{W}^\star$ denotes the mean steady state waiting time in a $M$/$M$/$N$ queue with arrival rate $\lambda$, and strategic servers that serve at the largest symmetric equilibrium service rate (when there is more than one equilibrium).\footnote{\red{Note that the staffing policy we derive in this section (Theorem~\ref{theorem:staffing_independent}) will be asymptotically optimal regardless of which equilibrium service rate the servers choose.}} Then, the total system cost is}

+where $c_S$ is the per-unit staffing cost and $\overline{w}$ is the per-unit waiting cost.
 The $\star$ superscript \red{indicates} that the mean steady state waiting time, and hence, the cost function, depends on the \change{(largest)} symmetric equilibrium service rate $\mu^\star$, which in turn depends on $N$ and $\lambda$.